bm-vs/typescript-domain/README.md

 The objective here was to create a solution that works great with `parsing and validating object literals` (like what we get from requests), and makes it `easy and readable to create objects in code`, including having `error checking leveraging Typescript`.

-An important aspect was to also make it easy enough to override default behaviour to allow for custom field initialization by the developer.
+An important aspect was to also make it easy enough to override default behavior to allow for custom field initialization by the developer.

 All that needs to be done is to:
 - add `@Model` to class